-I currently hold a permanent position (with full-dedication) as an Adjunct Professor of the Universidad de la República (UdelaR), Uruguay.
+I currently hold a permanent position (with full-time dedication) as an Adjunct Professor of the Universidad de la República (UdelaR), Uruguay (Associate Professor and Professor are the remaining positions in the tenure track).
 My position is based at the Department for Theoretical Physics of the Physics Institute in the School of Science (IFFC).
 I am also a level 3 Researcher for PEDECIBA (Program for the Development of Basic Sciences), Uruguay, and a level 1 Researcher of the Researcher's National System (SNI, ANII).
 I was appointed as a Research Fellow of the University of Aberdeen (UoA), Scotland, at the Institute for Complex Systems and Mathematical Biology (ICSMB) from January 2015 until 2017.
 Previously, I worked at the IFFC from 2007 until 2010 as a Researcher Assistant doing Teaching Assistance and research within the Non-linear Physics Group (group webpage).
 During those years I taught laboratory courses on electronics and modern physics; impart tutorials on wave mechanics, Lagrangian and Hamiltonian mechanics, and non-linear physics.
 Also, I undertook intern-ships at the Acoustic-Optics Laboratory (acustoptica.fisica.edu.uy) and at the Laboratory of Fluid Instabilities (fluidos.fisica.edu.uy).

 I have a Ph.D. in Physics from the UoA and a M.Sc. and B.Sc. degrees from the UdelaR.
 My Ph.D. at the ICSMB, UoA, started in October 2011 under the supervision of Dr. Murilo S. Baptista and Prof. Celso Grebogi (www.abdn.ac.uk/icsmb) within Murilo's Group (group webpage).
-My dissertation was entitled "The mathematical principles behind the transmission of Energy and Synchronisation in Complex Networks" and was conferred with Honours.
-The thesis outcomes are framed within Complexity Sciences, involving exact and approximate results for the behaviour and stability of complex systems, and are valid for a wide range of complex systems, particularly suitable for the modern power-grid systems.
+My dissertation was entitled "The mathematical principles behind the transmission of Energy and Synchronisation in Complex Networks" and it was conferred with Honours.
+The thesis also was nominated to the Springer theses award by the UoA as an outstanding thesis, which won and was published as a book (ISBN 978-3-319-22216-5).
+Its outcomes are framed within Complexity Science, involving exact and approximate results for the behaviour and stability of complex systems, which are valid for a wide range of complex systems but particularly suitable for the modern power-grid models.
 Before my Ph.D., I graduated from the B.Sc. in July 2008 and got my M.Sc. degree on "Synchronisation of coupled electronic oscillators" in July 2010 under the supervision of Arturo C. Martí and Cecilia Cabeza.
 The thesis considered the case of an electronic oscillator model, implemented experimentally under a dual RC circuit, which could interact by means of light pulses as a firefly.
 We also studied the system analytically and numerically obtaining some general conclusions for generic piecewise oscillators.

 My research interests are focused on Complexity issues.
-In general, the complex systems that I research involve Coupled Dynamical Systems, where I try to measure, predict, and control their collective behaviour in terms of how they are inter-connected, namely, in terms of the topological features of the underlying network topology - Graph Theory.
-I am also interested in Fluid Dynamics, specifically, in turbulence and numerical simulations of Navier-Stokes equations; in the mathematical properties of Non-linear Dynamical Systems, mainly in relation to bifurcation theory; in Non-equilibrium Statistical Mechanics, with a focus on the statistical properties of the inter-spike intervals developed in semi-conductor Lasers with optical feedback and in neural networks; and finally, in Information Theory and Data Analysis, with the aim of finding the right Markov partition for complex systems such that it contains the maximum information in the most simple encoding possible.
+In general, the complex systems that I research involve Coupled Dynamical Systems, namely, many non-trivially interacting sub-systems.
+I try to measure, explain, predict, and control their collective behaviour in terms of how they are inter-connected, namely, in terms of the topological features of the underlying network topology - Graph Theory.
+I am also interested in Fluid Dynamics, specifically, in turbulence and numerical simulations of Navier-Stokes equations; in the mathematical properties of Non-linear Dynamical Systems, mainly in relation to bifurcation theory; in Non-equilibrium Statistical Mechanics, with a focus on the statistical properties of semi-conductor Lasers with optical feedback and of neural/biological networks; and finally, in Information Theory and Data Analysis.
 Some of these topics I will surely be covering in the following years and I will be uploading documents to this site as I progress into these fascinating areas.